elieserme/hackintosh/README.md

 _Just for your record, when running **CPUFriendFriend** I choose base clock **0B** (1100Mhz), Performance **00** and Bias **01** options.
 This enable my MacPro7,1 SMBIOS to sleep well with my hardware.
 You may need to test what values are more appropriated for your hardware._

 ### Sleep and Hibernate
 Sometimes after sleep the computer will **wake every few minutes**.
-Normal Macs do this for several reasons, like updates and other devices near.
+Normal Macs do this for several reasons, like other devices near.
 If you require a deep sleep without random wakeups, use the commands below to **disable this features**:
 ```bash
 sudo pmset proximitywake 0
 ```